threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_nav_mesh_path`**

 Tell the build to send data of a path on the NavMesh from the origin to the destination.
-You must send bake_nav_mesh exactly once before sending this command.

 - <font style="color:blue">**Requires a NavMesh**: This command requires a NavMesh.Scenes created via `add_scene` already have NavMeshes.Proc-gen scenes don't; send `bake_nav_mesh` to create one.</font>
 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>